 Brexit negotiations are finally underway but Britain’s lack of political unity may prolong talks and weaken its hand.
 The process involves two stages – first there are the technical negotiations over who gets what in the divorce.
 This will be followed by crucial trade talks about the nature of Britain’s relationship with the EU and its 27 member states going forward.

-As at April 2017, 47 per cent of the UK’s total exports and 51 per cent of imports were to and from the EU.i UK business leaders are calling for a ‘soft’ Brexit which would allow for the continuation of tariff-free trade in goods and services between Britain and the EU’s 27 members.
+As at April 2017, 47 per cent of the UK’s total exports and 51 per cent of imports were to and from the EU.i UK business leaders are calling for a ‘soft’ Brexit which would allow for the continuation of tariff-Complimentary trade in goods and services between Britain and the EU’s 27 members.
 But some conservatives are pushing for Britain to go it alone, or a ‘hard’ Brexit.

 Whichever way the talks go, there are likely to be financial winners and losers.
 The early market response has been to sell down the value of the British pound and British shares, although a weaker pound is good news for companies with foreign earnings.